pivot-access-ltd/bma-offline-docs/src/about-controllers-6690.md

 - interfacing with a running Prometheus instance
 - authenticating users and managing any user-initiated settings changes
 - handling certificates for VM hosts
+- keeps DNS up to date (listens for DNS changes, marks DNS for updates, and restarts `bind9`)
+- keeps the MAAS proxy up to date (listens for changes to the proxy, marks it for updates, and restarts the proxy)
+- keeps RBAC updated with any changes
+- manages access to secrets when Vault is in use

 Region controllers perform many other functions, but these are the most conspicuous.